-- A runner who is awarded GFRC
+- A runner who is

-Grand Prix (GP) points for a designated GFRC Grand prix race has to be (1) a current member, or
+Grand Prix race has to be (1) a current member, or

 officially entered and subsequently being the person listed

-start, start before the first GFRC racer finishes,
+start, start before the first GFRC racer finishes, (4)

-series races (i.e. marathons, ultras, half
+any non-GP series races (i.e. marathons, ultras, half

 GP points within 30 days of the completion of the race

 (or by the end of May if the race is in May).

 - A member can participate at any point in the series.
 By

 reason of being a member, a member whose name is listed in

 - As we've done since 2005, points awarded will be based on